 The nail plate is the part of the nail that overlays the nail bed.

 A deformed nail plate leads to a disease called Onyxis that may affect multiple or a single nail depending on the root cause of the infection.
 It may affect the whole nail or part of it.

 6. When the dog starts to lick its paws

 When a dog has itchy paws know that it has contracted fungal contamination of the nails and this is followed by licking its paws.
-A dog with fungal nail infection will in extreme situations scratch its claws against the floor or chew them.
+A dog with a fungal nail infection will scratch its claws against the floor or chew them in extreme situations.

-Dogs tend to lick where they are wounded instinctively in an attempt to provide natural cure which they possess inside themselves.
+Dogs tend to lick where they are wounded instinctively in an attempt to provide a natural cure that they possess inside themselves.
 The dog’s saliva has enzymes (antibacterial, Lactoferrin & anti-viral mixtures) that aid in breaking down the cell walls of bacteria that are harmful.

-When the dog licks its paws then it is to promote wound healing.
-In its saliva, there is a compound by the name Opiorphin which a natural pain reliever.
+When the dog licks its paws then it is to promotes wound healing.
+In its saliva, there is a compound by the name Opiorphin which is a natural pain reliever.